-We are currently meeting virtually on Sundays at 10.30 am using Zoom.
+We are currently meeting virtually using Zoom and in person on Sundays at 10.30 am.

-You are very welcome to join us.
+You are very welcome to join us from home on Zoom.
 Please click the button below if you would like to join us on your computer, tablet, smartphone, or over the phone.

 Your First Quaker Meeting

 In silence, we seek and find spiritual nourishment and renewal.

 Quaker worship is a shared, mostly silent seeking of the inward Light.

 Quaker meetings for worship begin when the first person to arrive has sat down in silence.
 As others join the meeting, we move into silent worship together.
 There is no pre-arranged order of service and, on each occasion we meet, the shared silence can take on a life of its own.
 This means that a newcomer or visitor cannot take one or two Meetings as typical: the serious enquirer should stay with us awhile.
 Silence for Friends is not merely stillness or the absence of sound.
 A living silence is a time for listening, a time for self-surrender, a time for a deep sense of fellowship with one another and an opportunity to experience the presence of God (whatever “God” may mean to each individual).